 Don’t believe he wore the hat?
 Here is a video of him at the bowling alley!
 The best part is he gets jiggy with it at the very end of the video with his dance moves!
 The dance alone is hilarious!

-My 5 year-old, (while not a user of LinkedIn), understood three key principles, two of which were straight from the book on Social Selling for sales people!
+My 5-year-old, (while not a user of LinkedIn®), understood three key principles, two of which were straight from the book on Social Selling Training for salespeople!

 Lesson 1 – A Life Lesson